 When Arthur married Guinevere, the round table was given to him as a dowry.
 King Arthur and his knights simply met at the round table.
 This famous round table was first mentioned in Roman de Brut.

-No one knows exactly how many knights there were in the order but one of the most consistent is the Winchester Round Table that has 25 knights and they are the following:
+No one knows exactly how many knights there were in the order but one of the most consistent is the Winchester Round Table which has 25 knights.

 Arthur fell in love with her in an instant and some stories suggest that Arthur’s determination to win the battle against the King’s enemies sprung from his love for the King’s daughter, whom he asked to marry after he had won the war.